Yankees sock four homers, edge Orioles in 11 innings - NewsBreak

 Michael King entered and gave up a one-out single to Adley Rutschman and a walk to Ramon Urias before Odor hit a line-drive three-run homer to right for a 5-3 lead.

-Logan Gillaspie entered and got the second out of the inning, but then he allowed a single, a hit batter and an RBI single to Trevino by tie the score 5-5.
+Logan Gillaspie entered and got the second out of the inning, but then he allowed a single, a hit batter and an RBI single by Trevino to tie the score 5-5.

 Comments / 0

-Note: EditorsNote: Adds missing word, corrects word order in last two grafs